 and

-where $\left(\mathcal{U}_{k}\left(t\right),\mathcal{V}_{k}\left(t\right)\right)$ identically stands for $\left(\frac{dU_{k}}{dt}\left(t\right),\frac{dV_{k}}{dt}\left(t\right)\right)$ and the initial conditions are
+where $\left( \bar{U}_{k}\left( t\right) ,\bar{V}_{k}\left( t\right) \right) $ identically stands for $\left( \frac{dU_{k}}{dt}\left( t\right) ,\frac{ dV_{k}}{dt}\left( t\right) \right) $ and the initial conditions are

-Here we also notice that the values of $U_{0}\left(t\right)$ and $V_{K}\left(t\right)$ are known, so those cases are not considered.
+Here we also notice that the values of $U_{0}\left(t\right)$ and $ V_{K}\left(t\right)$ are known, so those cases are not considered.

-A basic numerical approach is achieved below by using the linear recursive method where the nonlinear terms are linearized.
-Subsequently, after some rearrangements, we rewrite the linearized differential system to be a differential equation where the solution includes all discrete solutions of the linearized system.
+Below a basic numerical approach is achieved by using the linear recursive method where the nonlinear terms are linearized.
+Accordingly, after some rearrangements we rewrite the linearized differential system to be a differential equation where the solution includes all discrete solutions of the linearized system.
 Such a unifying way also guarantees that the numerical solution uniquely exists.
-So by doing this, at the $m$-th iterative stage ($m\ge1$) the linearized differential system of (\ref{eq:5.26})-(\ref{eq:5.29}) one by one becomes
+When doing this, at the $m$-th iterative stage ($m\geq 1$) the linearized differential system of (\ref{f4} )-(\ref{f6}) one by one becomes

 and